JWalshe86/Nags-With-Notions/README.md

 [lighthouse-contact-post-edits](assets/images/readme-images/contact-post-lighthouse-edits.png)

 The deployed website was also posted on Slacks peer-review-channel.
 Colleagues helped highlight performance issues and the correction of a blurry image.
+Thanks Derek King for showing I should add object-fit: cover and change the height to % instead of px, to fix an issue with a blurry image.
+Thanks Julia Wagner and Joseph O'Connell for your feedback too.

 -------------------
 ## Bugs